Point Lookout: a free weekly publication of Chaco Canyon Consulting

 measures, such as layers of approvals and positional expenditure limits, are often too stringent.
 Whether they're actually effective is an open question, for two reasons.
 First, they create (boring) and costly work both for the people who must seek approvals and for the people whose approvals they seek.
 Second, they reduce the velocity of work, because the approvers are often busy people who cannot respond to requests in a timely fashion.
 Reduced velocity leads to delays, which become lost sales, delayed revenue, increased customer frustration, and reduced market share.

 Well, enough of this.
 I don't want to bore anybody.
-First in this series Go to top Top Next issue: Impasses in Group Decision Making: III Next Issue
+Unnecessary Boring Work: I First issue in this series Go to top Top Next issue: Impasses in Group Decision Making: III Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!